eml-eda/tcn-hard-disk-failure-prediction/README.md

 2. Add multiple disk models for prediction.
 (Currently, we only have one disk model, ST4000DM000)
 3. Use time-based SMOTE for data augmentation on failed disk samples to balance the dataset.
 4. Use transfer learning to improve the model performance.

+## Contact

+This project is maintained by [Prognostika](https://prognostika.com/).
+If you have any questions, please feel free to contact us at [lrt2436559745@gmail.com](mailto:lrt2436559745@gmail.com)